microsoft/rnx-kit/text/0002-react-native-webapis.md

     this layer later without affecting users.
 In any case, we will need tools to include polyfills similarly to [autolinking][].
-  - **Turbo/native module:** This is the layer that accepts JS calls and forwards them platform implementations.
+  - **Turbo/native module:** This is the layer that accepts JS calls and forwards them to platform implementations.
 Modules are installed via the standard autolinking mechanism.
     - Note: Some Web APIs may necessitate JSI bindings e.g., to properly manage native resources or because the object model in the API lends itself more